scionproto/scion/doc/ControlPlanePKI.md

 following the "isolation" design goal, the capabilities of ISDs (authentication-wise) are limited to communication channels in which they are involved.
 Second, the trust roots of each ISD are co-located in a single file, the TRC, which is co-signed by voting ASes of the ISD.
-The trust store of each verifier hence consists of a list of TRCs.
+The trust store of each relying party hence consists of a list of TRCs.

 ## Primary ASes